redox-os/book/src/developer-faq.md

 - Avoid behavior from the monolithic-kernel architecture that would reduce the microkernel architecture reliability, security and performance
 - Keep the system more simple and improve faster, greatly reducing all kinds of possible bugs
-- Easily improve system API by not relaying on the behavior of BSD and Linux ABIs
+- Easily improve system API by not relying on the behavior of BSD and Linux ABIs, but reimplementing some C Standard Library and kernel APIs that can have a good/acceptable microkernel-based implementation
 - Improve the reliability and security of programs when possible
 - Greatly reduce porting effort by not needing to support a big feature set in a library or application ABI
 - Greatly reduce maintenance cost
 - Avoid BSD and Linux ABI complexity
 - Avoid porting parts of BSD or Linux kernel APIs that are very complex/hard and may reduce the microkernel architecture reliability, security and performance

-Read [this](https://www.redox-os.org/news/porting-strategy/) post for more details about this decision.

 We plan to port (when possible) the best and widely-used FOSS programs present in Linux and BSD distributions or use virtualization to not need binary compatibility.